Modern Slavery Statement

 The Alderley plc board, and the boards of our subsidiary companies, seek to operate our businesses in an ethical and as environmentally sustainable way as possible.

 We recognise and support the requirements of transparency set out in section 54 of the UK Modern Slavery Act and seek to apply it across our global group.

-We are committed to ensuring that our employees, in whichever country they are resident, are paid an amount which exceeds or meets the applicable minimum wage.
+We are committed to ensuring that our employees, in whichever country they are resident, are paid an amount which meets or exceeds the applicable minimum wage.
 We further ensure that they enjoy the employment protections of the relevant country, and in many cases, provide benefits in excess of local minimum standards.

-Alderley is a multi-disciplined engineering company operating in the oil, gas and petrochemical industries producing effective and efficient solutions for the metering, processing, treatment and control of hydrocarbon products.
+Alderley is a family owned, British-based engineering company, providing advanced digital, mechanical, process and service solutions for the global energy industry.
 Alderley has a long heritage in the industry and has supplied solutions to more than 50 countries.

 Alderley ensures that its employees in non-UK countries, wherever possible, exceed local minimum wages and enjoy enhanced employee protections and benefits.
 Alderley seeks to promote and develop employees based on merit and ability and supports diversity and equal opportunity for all.